jina-ai/fastapi-serve/docs/file_handling/README.md

 With Jina Blob Storage, you get the following features:

-- **Upload**: Upload a file to the blob storage and get a unique uri to access it.
+- **Upload**: Upload a file to the blob storage and get a unique URI to access it.
-- **Download**: Download a file from the blob storage using its uri.
+- **Download**: Download a file from the blob storage using its URI.
-- **Get Info**: Get metadata about a file using its uri.
+- **Get Info**: Get metadata about a file using its URI.
 - **List**: Get a list of all files in the blob storage.
-- **Delete**: Delete a file from the blob storage using its uri.
+- **Delete**: Delete a file from the blob storage using its URI.

-You can check the code for the `JinaBlobStorage` class in storage.py file.
+You can check the code for the `JinaBlobStorage` class in the file `storage.py`.

 https://github.com/jina-ai/fastapi-serve/blob/d6ebaea5f5e46b284451e651b32d988f70be6643/fastapi_serve/utils/blob/storage.py#L15